JermellB/restagraph/docs/HTTP_API.md

 - The `values` attribute on an attribute is optional, and should only be used when you have a specific reason to constrain it to a fixed set of values.
 If you're considering using it, think about whether it makes more sense to use a separate resourcetype, enabling you to add/remove values in future.

+## Schema versioning

+Restagraph has a built-in system for versioning schemas, so you can test new ideas, roll back to a previous version if the new one didn't work out, and garbage-collect old versions when you're sure they're no longer needed.

+Version IDs are just timestamps of the date/time when that version was created (not when it was last updated) in Unix epoch time: seconds since midnight, 1970/01/01.

-## Create a new schema version
+### Create a new schema version

+This works in both senses, via POST requests.

 If you add the parameter `create=true` to a POST request to this API, the server will create a new schema version and pre-populate it with the core schema.
+The parameter is expected in the body of the request, POST-style, not in the URL as with GET requests.
+This can be done without uploading a new subschema, so can be used to create a fresh start with just the core schema.

-If you upload a subschema in the same request, as described in the previous section, the server will install it as a follow-up step.
+If you do upload a subschema in the same request, as described in the previous section, the server will create the new schema-version and then apply the uploaded schema to it, without touching the previously-current version.

-## PUT - change the current schema version
+### Switch between schema versions

-If there's more than one schema version in the database, you can roll back or forward between them with a GET request, using the `version=<version number>` argument, e.g:
+If there's more than one schema version in the database, you can roll back or forward between them with a PUT request, using the `version=<version number>` argument, e.g:

 ```
 curl -X PUT http://localhost:4950/schema/v1?version=3835709407